Azure-Samples/contoso-chat/README.md

 - *question_embedding* - This node is used to embed the question text using the `text-embedding-ada-002` model.
 The embedding is used to find the most relevant documents from the AI Search index.

 - *retrieve_documents* - This node is used to retrieve the most relevant documents from the AI Search index with the question vector.
-The documents are used to personalize the conversation with the customer.

 - *customer_lookup* - This node is used to get the customer information from the Cosmos DB.